 Even in a calmer 2026 market, a well-priced Richmond Hill home in a sought-after pocket can still draw several buyers.
 In 2006 I published a list of bidding-war basics; the worthwhile half of it has aged well, so here it is, with the bravado removed.

 - Be pre-approved before you look.
-Know the most a lender will actually advance to you, so the ceiling is a fact, not a hope you discover at the worst moment.
+Know roughly the most a lender is likely to advance, so your ceiling is a number you bring with you, not one you discover at the worst moment.
+A pre-approval is a working estimate, not a final commitment.

 - Research fair market value, not asking price.
 Look at what comparable homes on neighbouring streets actually sold for.
 The asking price is a starting position; the comparables are the evidence.